 Here’s hoping that the third honeymoon try is a charm!

-It’s important to keep in mind that most travel providers are still offering a lot of flexibility as the pandemic winds down.
+It’s important to keep in mind that most travel providers are still offering some flexibility as the pandemic winds down.
 These policies vary and always require the traveler to cancel within a given timeframe.

 So that you don’t end up in a travel disaster of your own — honeymoon or not — here are some steps to take leading up to your trip.